kubeshop/monokle/docs/plugins.md

 - The URL must be a valid GitHub repository url in the format https://github.com/[user]/[repository]
 - The primary branch should be `main`, that’s where the plugin installer will search for the `package.json` file

+### How do I manually install a Plugin?

+This should be used only as a workaround for developing plugins.

+On Mac:

+- Copy your plugin folder to the `/Users/<YourUser>/Libray/Application Support/monokle/monoklePlugins`
+- Reopen or reload (from Window -> Reload) Monokle

+On Windows:

+- Copy your plugin folder to the `C:\Users\<YourUser>\AppData\Roaming\monokle\monoklePlugins`
+- Reopen or reload (from Window -> Reload) Monokle